Tylophora linearis P.I.Forst. APNI*

 Synonyms: Tylophora sp. sensu Jacobs & Pickard (1981) APNI*

-Description: Woody small bush or herbaceous to woody liane; sap is clear; roots rhizomatous.
-Stems cylindrical, up to 3 mm diameter, glabrous or with scattered indumentum; internodes up to 4cm long.
+Description: Herbaceous twiner or subshrub; latex clear; roots rhizomatous, and with thickened, vertical rootstock.
+Stems cylindrical, up to 3 mm diameter, glabrous or with scattered indumentum; internodes up to 10 cm long.
 Axillary bracts evident at nearly every node; bracts very hairy with long white multicellular hairs.

 Flowering: Flowers spring.